Audience

 What it means to be Latino is continuously evolving as younger generations develop their own interpretations of the culture, embracing tropes that feel right to them and rejecting those that don't.
 Today’s Latinidad, which refers to the shared cultural identity of those of Latin American descent, is being rewired.
 Members of la comunidad are working hard to make Latino culture one that everyone can be proud of, where everyone feels connected and included.

 One of the best ways to uplift the culture is with audio, as Latinos are 92% more likely to say that audio makes them feel more connected to their culture and community.
 From podcasts destigmatizing anxiety, to creators who empower others to embrace their queerness, to music that encourages freedom of expression, there’s no shortage of Latin music and podcasts that are building a more inclusive future for the community.
 For advertisers looking to celebrate the diversity within the Latino community, not just during Hispanic Heritage Month but every month, audio is the way forward.
+And luckily, we have everything spelled out in our Multicultural Advertising Playbook—so you can reach diverse audiences without missing the mark.

 Podcasts Dismantle Harmful Stigmas to Offer a New Way Forward